slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 ### About the Slimcoin project website

-This website is still under construction.
-It is maintained by the Slimcoin community.
+This website is maintained by the Slimcoin community.
 If you want to contribute, please register at Github, fork the [repository](https://github.com/slimcoin-project/slimcoin-project.github.io) and create pull requests.
 Long-time community members can also ask for direct write access.
 Even if you don't want to write content here - your suggestions are always welcome!